 Students on this course have the opportunity to hear from visiting guest speakers from many parts of the Film and TV industries.
 See here for details:

-First or upper second class honors degree in a relevant subject or equivalent professional experience.
+First or upper second class honours degree in a relevant subject or equivalent professional experience.

 About the School

 Since being opened by Queen Elizabeth II in 1996, the University of Lincoln has invested more than £300 million in its buildings and facilities.